The Grand Moon Palace Cancun Full Resort Review and Room Tour

 Our first impressions of The Grand were spot on.
 The whole resort was beautiful and even better than we imagined it would be.

-Here is our full resort review of The Grand at Moon Palace, Cancun.
+Let's get into our review of The Grand at Moon Palace, Cancun.

-Let's start with the pools and water park.
+Let's start with the pools and waterpark.
 Of course, when you stay at The Grand, you also have access to the other resorts within Moon Palace, but I will be mostly focusing on The Grand.
 I've added a couple of spots that I love outside The Grand and I will note those.
-If you are looking for our reviews of Nizuc, where we stayed last time, you can see them all here.
+You may also enjoy reading about reviews of Moon Palace Nizuc.

 The Grand has a water park with a lazy river and huge slides!